A First Look at Bugs in LLM Inference Engines

-Bugs can also happen even if engines generate output tokens, exhibiting as \emph{S2}, \emph{S4}, and \emph{S5}. \emph{Unexpected Output (S2)}, with 121 instances, occurs when the service produces user-unexpected tokens or metric values (e.g., probability distribution).
-For example, in the DeepSpeed issue \#3285, the tensor computation results of the engine differ from those of the original PyTorch model. showing parameter size consistency with PyTorch but logits deviations \emph{Abnormal Performance (S4)}, with 53 bugs, manifests as either excessively high or low performance metrics (e.g., latency, throughput, and resource utilization).
-For instance, issue \#2488 of DeepSpeed reports an unexpected increased text generation latency. \emph{Silent Error (S6)}, with 4 bugs, involves hidden code defects that may disrupt computations.
-For example, the issue \#6030 of vLLM reports that an if-else condition branches contained identical code blocks.
+\parabf{Bugs during output generation.} Bugs can also happen when engines start generating output tokens, exhibiting as \emph{S2}, \emph{S4}, and \emph{S5}. \emph{Unexpected Output (S2)}, with 121 instances, occurs when the service produces user-unexpected tokens or metric values (e.g., probability distribution).
+This category consists of two subtypes: (i) unexpected tokens from LLM generation and (ii) unexpected non-token outputs.
+Unexpected tokens refer to cases where the LLM-generated tokens are not human-readable, semantically coherent, logically consistent, or prompt-relevant, such as producing gibberish or irrelevant text.
+For example, Llama.cpp issue \#1735 reported unreadable results (e.g., ` \texttt{\&amp Vertigowebsitesearch engines Search engines Search}'), which were classified as unexpected tokens.
+The second subtype includes non-token outputs, which occur when components like setup tools, model conversion tools, and monitoring tools within the engines generate erroneous setup files, model files, model parameter values, or metric values.
+For example, Llama.cpp issue \#10285 reported a case of incorrect output of model parameter and size counts due to incorrect algorithm implementation.
+Showing parameter size consistency with PyTorch but logits deviations \emph{Abnormal Performance (S4)}, with 53 bugs, manifests as either excessively high or low performance metrics (e.g., latency, throughput, and resource utilization).
+For instance, issue \#2488 of DeepSpeed reports a case of abnormal performance, where the supposedly optimized DeepSpeed model was slower than the vanilla model, with its average latency increasing from \textasciitilde8566ms to \textasciitilde8811ms. \emph{Silent Error (S6)}, with 4 bugs, involves hidden code defects that may disrupt computations.
+For example, the issue \#6030 of vLLM reports that an if-else condition branch contained identical code blocks.

 \finding{ The inference/serving phase has the highest bug proportion (71\%) and exhibits all six symptom types. }{finding:sym_phases}

 Note that a key challenge in testing LLM inference is setting test oracles for their inherently undetermined output tokens.
 Therefore, we further analyze bugs related to unexpected output tokens to determine what constitutes `unexpected' outputs.